giancarlow333/react-portfolio/README.md

 As with the previous portfolio Challenge, remember that "good" design is subjective; however, your site should look polished.
 Here are a few guidelines on what that means:

-* Use mobile-first design.
-* Choose a color palette so that your site doesn't just look like the default Bootstrap theme or an unstyled HTML site.
-Look into resources like [Coolors](https://coolors.co/) or another color scheme generator to help you create something that will stand out.
-* Make sure the font size is large enough to read and that the colors don't cause eye strain.
 * Consider using animations and React component libraries.
 Note that this will not affect your grade, but it may impact how potential employers gauge your knowledge.

 ## Technical Acceptance Criteria: 40%

 Satisfies all of the preceding acceptance criteria plus the following:

-* Application must use React to render content.
-* Application has a single Header component that appears on multiple pages, with a Navigation component within it that uses react-router-dom to render About Me, Portfolio, Contact, and Resume sections.
-* Application has a single Project component that’s used multiple times in the Portfolio section.
-* Application has a single Footer component that appears on multiple pages.
 * Application must be deployed to Netlify.

 ## Code Sources